 Any signs of damage and wear must be addressed immediately to maintain the integrity of the roof.
 You don’t want water to make its way under the shingles and rot the wood sheathing beneath.
 If it does, that small repair could morph into a major (and much more expensive) roof replacement.

-You can take one of two directions: Call a roofing contractor or tackle the work yourself.
+You can take one of two directions for small roof repairs: Call a roofing contractor or tackle the work yourself.
 Base part of the decision on how confident you are in your DIY skills and the remainder on the difficulty of the repair.

 Know When to Call the Pros

 If your roof is more than 20 years old and many of the shingles are damaged or worn, you probably need to replace it.
 That’s not a job for most do-it-yourselfers, so call a professional.
-If on the other hand, you’re dealing with a cracked or missing shingle, this is the type of repair that a relatively handy homeowner can take on.
+If on the other hand, you’re dealing with a cracked or missing shingle, this is the type of small roof repairs that a relatively handy homeowner can take on.

 But even with a minor roof repair, there are things to consider before you make the final decision to climb on top of your house: